davidfauth/Neo4jH3/Documentation.md

     RETURN com.neo4jh3.latlongash3String( 97.8199, -222.4783, 13) AS value
     -4

+## com.neo4jh3.lineash3( geographyExpr, resolutionExpr )
+Returns the H3 cell ID (as a LONG) corresponding to the provided LINESTRING at the specified resolution.

+### Syntax
+RETURN com.neo4jh3.lineash3( geographyExpr, resolutionExpr )

+### Arguments
+* geographyExpr: A STRING expression representing a LINESTRING geography in WKT format
+* resolutionExpr: An INT expression, whose value is expected to be between 0 and 15 inclusive, specifying the resolution of the child H3 cell ID.

+### Returns
+Returns the H3 cell ID (as a LONG) corresponding to the provided point at the specified resolution.

+### Error conditions
+If geographyExpr is of type STRING and the value is either an invalid WKT or does not represent a point, the function returns -1

+If resolutionExpr is smaller than 0 or larger than 15, the function returns -2

+### Example
+    RETURN com.neo4jh3.lineash3('LINESTRING((37.2713558667319 -121.91508032705622), (37.353926450852256 -121.86222328902491))',13) AS value
+    635714810904422079

+    RETURN com.neo4jh3.lineash3('zzz(37.8199 -122.4783)',13) AS value
+    -1

+    RETURN com.neo4jh3.lineash3('LINESTRING((37.2713558667319 -121.91508032705622), (37.353926450852256 -121.86222328902491))',16) AS value
+    -2

+## com.neo4jh3.lineash3String( geographyExpr, resolutionExpr )
+Returns the H3 cell ID (as a STRING) corresponding to the provided LINESTRING at the specified resolution.

+### Syntax
+RETURN com.neo4jh3.lineash3String( geographyExpr, resolutionExpr )

+### Arguments
+* geographyExpr: A STRING expression representing a LINESTRING geography in WKT format
+* resolutionExpr: An INT expression, whose value is expected to be between 0 and 15 inclusive, specifying the resolution of the child H3 cell ID.

+### Returns
+Returns the H3 cell ID (as a LONG) corresponding to the provided LINESTRING at the specified resolution.

+### Error conditions
+If geographyExpr is of type STRING and the value is either an invalid WKT or does not represent a point, the function returns -1

+If resolutionExpr is smaller than 0 or larger than 15, the function returns -2

+### Example
+    RETURN com.neo4jh3.lineash3String('LINESTRING((37.2713558667319 -121.91508032705622), (37.353926450852256 -121.86222328902491))',13) AS value
+    8d283409a69a6bf

+    RETURN com.neo4jh3.lineash3String('zzz(37.8199 -122.4783)',13) AS value
+    -1

+    RETURN com.neo4jh3.lineash3String('LINESTRING((37.2713558667319 -121.91508032705622), (37.353926450852256 -121.86222328902491))',16) AS value
+    -2

 ## com.neo4jh3.maxChild( h3CellIdExpr, resolutionExpr )
 Returns the child of minimum value of the input H3 cell at the specified resolution.